srobo/docs/README.md

 ### Navigation Sidebar

 The docs navigation sidebar is generated from `_data/sidebar_tree.yaml` as part of the build process.
-This file is manually updated in order that we can explicitly control which files are included, in what order as well as adjust the page titles.
+This file is manually updated so that we can explicitly control which files are included, in what order as well as adjust the page titles.